pabloati/MAC_WGS/README.md

     results/bsubtilis/assembly/assembly.fasta  -t 8 > results/bsubtilis/polished/bsubtilis_racon.fasta
 ```

+***Disclaimer:*** Some recent papers have found that with the newest upgrades to ONT sequencing, the read quality is good enought that the assemblies might not need a polishing step, and it would even hinder the results.
+However, nothing is confirmed, and it is always a good practice to check your assembly before and after polishing if you have a good reference.
+In our case, by `Racon` output, we can see that a small fraction of the genome is corrected, which is an improvement.

  ## Step 4: Circularize the assembly

 Once the assembly is done and polished, the first contig will contain our chromosome.
 By consensus, the bacterial chromosomes have to be oriented so the first gene present is the origin of replication (dnaA in most cases).
 That way, different assemblies of the same genome can be compared between them (otherwise the genes would have different positons!).
 For that purpose, we use a circularizer tool, such as dnaapler.
 It will search for any origin of replication genes of both genomes and plasmids and then alter the contigs so these are the first positions.